fmarchioni/mastertheboss/micro-services/mp-opentracing/README.md

 # mp-config-example

-This project contains a Web application which uses Eclipse Microprofile Config API to read its configuration.
+This project contains a Web application which uses Eclipse OpenTracing API.

 # Instructions